Getting started with therapy

 It may also be helpful if you are not sure exactly what the difficulty is, but know that something feels hard to shift.

-For some people, ILF neurofeedback can be a helpful adjunct to psychotherapy, especially where sleep difficulties, high reactivity, brain fog, overwhelm, fatigue, or difficulty settling are making daily life, or therapy itself, harder to manage.
+For some people, neurofeedback can be a helpful adjunct to psychotherapy, especially where sleep difficulties, high reactivity, brain fog, overwhelm, fatigue, or difficulty settling are making daily life, or therapy itself, harder to manage.

 It is not something I suggest automatically.
 The question is always what seems most likely to help at this stage.

-ILF neurofeedback is available in person only in Shinfield, Reading, Berkshire.
+Neurofeedback is available in person only in Shinfield, Reading, Berkshire.

 Couple therapy may be the clearer starting point if the main difficulty is within an intimate relationship, especially where conflict, distance, repeated misunderstandings, emotional withdrawal, or difficulty repairing have become central.